A Question About Woolly Caterpillar Meaning

 Unique Features Related to Woolly Caterpillar Meaning

-Folklore and wives tales abound about the woolly worm predicting the weather.
-Apparently, more brown bands than black indicate a mild winter.
-Conversely, more black than brown mean a brutal winter ahead.
+There is quite a bit of folklore and wives tales abound about the woolly worm predicting the weather.
+Apparently, more brown bands than black indicates a mild winter.
+Conversely, more black than brown means a brutal winter ahead.
 According to Farmer’s Almanac, this weather-predicting ability was observed by Dr. C.H.
 Curran in 1948.
 You can read the full article on woolly bear caterpillar meaning here at the Farmer’s Almanac website.

 Did you know the woolly worm can live up to 14+ years?
 Yep.
 It has to do with the ability to hunker down into hibernation during extreme cold temperatures.
 Woolly’s version of hibernation is called cryostasis.
 There are a surprising amount of critters who can live in frozen or brutally cold conditions, and the woolly bear is one of them.
 This caterpillar actually puts off spinning its cocoon for years at a time until the time is right for incubating themselves into a moth.
 Remarkable!